AaltoUrbanWater/GisToSWMM5/input_files.md

 ## Report table
 Report table describes the contents of the report file that is produced.

-File format is _.csv_ where each row defines a value for a single SWMM analysis option.
+File format is comma-separated _.csv_ where each row defines a value for a single SWMM analysis option.
 Each row contains the analysis option name and the option value as in the table below separated by comma ','.

 The file must have a header row and the necessary parameters from the following table defining model analysis options.

 Format of these options are explained in SWMM user manual Appendix D, section D.2 Input File Format, "Section: ```[REPORT]```"

 | Option | Value | Notes |